tvdboom/ATOM/docs_sources/user_guide/training.md

     or `#!python ht_params={"cv": 1}`.
 Using n_jobs > 1 and cv > 1 raises
     a PicklingError due to incompatibilities of the APIs.
 Read [here][deep-learning] more about deep learning models.

+!!! tip
+    ATOM has several plots that can help you examine a model's study and trials.
+Have a look at them [here][hyperparameter-tuning-plots].

 <br>